iThermAI/6G-TC-NWDAF/README.md

 - Stores collected data in a **MongoDB** database.
 - Exposes metrics to **Prometheus** and visualizes them in **Grafana**.

+### 4. `xapp-kpm-mon`
+This directory contains the **xApp KPM Monitoring** service, which is responsible for continuously collecting and storing network performance metrics.

+The included **Docker Compose** file sets up the complete environment required to run the xApp, including all necessary dependencies and configurations.
+Once deployed, the service performs the following key functions:

+- **Collects KPM metrics** related to both **Network** and **UE (User Equipment)** performance.
+- **Monitors multiple network slices** - typically three - to capture slice-specific KPIs for analysis and optimization.
+- **Stores all collected metrics** in a **MySQL database** for persistent storage and downstream analytics.

+This setup enables real-time and historical performance monitoring within the O-RAN RIC ecosystem, providing a foundation for KPI analysis, anomaly detection, and network optimization workflows.

 #### Notes
 - **Note 1:**
   Inside `deployments/nwdaf/conf/nbi_events_handler_schemas/`, the file `events_schema.json` defines the structure of the events to extract.